-FIPS 186-4 Requirement Module Capabilities and Recommendations Obtain a digital signature key pair that is generated as specified for the appropriate digital signature algorithm.
+FIPS 186-4 Requirement Module Capabilities and Recommendations Obtain appropriate DSA and ECDSA parameters when using DSA or ECDSA.
+The generation of DSA parameters is in accordance with the FIPS 186-4 standard for the generation of probable primes.
+For ECDSA, use the NIST recommended curves as defined in section 2.1.1.
+Obtain assurance of the validity of those parameters.
+The module provides the API R_CR_validate_key() to validate DSA parameters for probable primes as described in FIPS 186-4.
+For ECDSA, use the NIST recommended curves as defined in section 2.1.1.
+Obtain a digital signature key pair that is generated as specified for the appropriate digital signature algorithm.
 The module generates the digital signature key pair according to the required standards.
 Choose a FIPS-Approved DRBG like HMAC DRBG to generate the key pair.
 Obtain assurance of the validity of the public key.
 The module provides the API R_CR_validate_key() to explicitly validate the public key according to SP 800-89.
 Obtain assurance that the signatory actually possesses the associated private key.
 The module verifies the signature created using the private key, but all other assurances are outside the scope of the module.